melodyserra/FEWD39-Melody/week_1/README.md

 ##About Me Lab
-- We will now work on coding the about me page below.
+- We will now work on adding CSS to the about me page built for homework.
-- We will be incorporating our HTML knowledge with CSS styles to accomplish this.

 ![Betty White Resume](img/WendyBite_AboutMe.png)